yardnsm/.config/README.md

 - Show the current working directory (dah.) in the title
 - Show indicator for background processes
 - The symbol next the the working directory turns red if the last command exited with an error
-- Show the version node if there is a `package.json` file in the working directry
+- Show the node's version if there is a `package.json` file in the working directry
 - Magical stuff with [z](https://github.com/rupa/z)

 ## Iterm config